-Directors of a Cayman Islands company cannot "just say no" and take action that prevents a business combination.
+While always fact sensitive, directors of a Cayman Islands company typically cannot "just say no" to a proposed takeover or merger.
 In order to comply with their fiduciary and other duties, the directors of a Cayman Islands target will need to give due consideration to any legitimate offer, even if unsolicited, to determine if the acceptance of such proposal would be in the best interests of the company as a whole.
+However, directors may be justified in rejecting even a legitimate offer and/or not putting that offer to the shareholders if, for example, they were aware that shareholders with a blocking stake will oppose the transaction, such that a vote would be futile, or if the offer in question was below what the directors had been advised was the fair value of the Company.